island-lang/island-lang.github.io/README.md

 		(a.firstName, a.lastName, a.age) == (b.firstName, b.lastName, b.age)
 ```

-Expansion can add any member kind aside from instance fields (though it can add object fields):
+Expansion can add any member kind apart from instance fields (though it can add type object fields):
 ```isl
 class Person
 	firstName: string